Italy’s Moioli wins snowboardcross; Jacobellis finishes 4th

 Jacobellis placed fourth, continuing her hard-luck career at the Olympics.
 The sport’s most decorated rider, Jacobellis has failed to return to the podium since settling for silver after an ill-advised jump in 2006 while she was clear in the lead.

+`’I mean, I could be upset about it, but where is that going to get me?”
+Jacobellis said.

-Julia Pereira de Sousa Mablieau of France took silver this time.
-Defending champion Eva Samkova of the Czech Republic got clipped from behind and skidded across the line for bronze.
+Julia Pereira de Sousa Mablieau of France took silver.
+Defending champion Eva Samkova, who stenciled on a red-white-and-blue moustache and soul patch to represent her country, the Czech Republic, skidded across the line for bronze.

 Jacobellis had about a two-body-length lead on the field when Moioli overtook her on a curve.
 Samkova drafted behind and pushed Jacobellis out to the edge of the course and, from there, she couldn’t gain any ground.